-There is currently no active TWDB grant program for desalination activities.
-Historically, the Regional Facility Planning Grant Program and the Research and Planning Fund were internal grant programs intended to fund projects related to a variety of topics, such as reuse and desalination.
-The Research and Planning Fund has not been available since 2014 due to loss of funding, and the Regional Facility Planning Grant Program was discontinued in 2016.
-Table 8 lists past projects funded through these grant programs but is not exhaustive.
+Internal grant programs that have funded desalination research include the Regional Facility Planning Grant Program and the Research and Planning Fund.
 The last two projects funded by the Regional Facility Planning Grant Program were the Barton Springs/Edwards Aquifer Conservation District's feasibility study to treat saline groundwater from the Edwards Aquifer at a desalination facility and store the desalinated water in an aquifer storage and recovery system (Carollo Engineers, 2018) and the Rio Grande Regional Water Authority's plan to evaluate alternative water supplies for the Lower Rio Grande Valley (Blandford and Jenkins, 2016).
+Table 8 is a non-exhaustive list of other projects funded by these grant programs.